Adam Walton upsets Daniil Medvedev at 2026 French Open

 Key details reported by multiple sources:

-- Adam Walton is ranked 97th in the world and received a wildcard invitation to the French Open
+- Walton is ranked 97th in the world and received a wildcard entry for the French Open

 - Walton will face American Zachary Svajda in the second round